Okdak-Sempai/FBD-FlashBackDrive/README.md

 # License

-A quick note on this, I just don't want my code or part of it to be used and commercialized withou my consent.<br/>
+A quick note on this, I just don't want my code or part of it to be used and commercialized without my consent.<br/>
 Forks and usages of it are allowed as part of open source code.
 Sound fair to me.